Predicting injection molding defects with AI

 Injection molding is a precision manufacturing method that requires a high degree of technical expertise to execute successfully.
 Various measures of temperature, pressure, humidity, and tonnage must be finely tuned to ensure that molds are filled completely, cooled, and ejected properly.

-LinePulse uses machine learning and artificial intelligence algorithms on manufacturing data to provide advanced warning of potential process issues, so operators and engineers can intervene proactively to prevent scrap.
+LinePulse uses machine learning and artificial intelligence algorithms on manufacturing data to provide advanced warning of potential process issues and defects, so operators and engineers can intervene proactively to prevent scrap.

 LinePulse detects anomalous behaviour in the injection molding process much earlier than traditional methods.
 Your screw RPM, barrel zone temperatures, pellet humidity, injection pressure, ejection force, moving platen close speed, tonnage at start of ejection, final tonnage and more can all be analyzed for early issue detection.